 Brides become pregnant at the weddingThis section contains beliefs all on a common theme: Brides become pregnant at the wedding.
-Show most recent or highest rated first or go back to getting pregnant.

 For a while I thought that when you got married, at the end of the ceremony the priest would hand the bride a baby.
 Funny thing is I knew very well my parents were not married.

 When I was little, all the books on conception said the sperm went into the egg, but never said where the sperm or egg was in the man and woman's body.
 I had a vague idea, but how did one travel to the other?

 I assumed that when you got married, and you kissed the bride, a sperm went out the man's mouth into the woman's, and traveled down to her stomach, and she would get pregnant.

 I believed that you would automatically have a child as soon as your wedding ended, and to stop that you had to take birth control on the wedding day.
 But for some reason it didn't occur to me that if that was the case you would have to get married multiple times to have more than one child. ].] [.[